l33the/spring-boot-alexa/readme.md

 <h1>Spring Boot Starter Alexa</h1>

 This plugin supports creating Spring Boot Webservices with Amazon Alexa.
 With this, you can without using AWS create Skills with a HTTPS Endpoint.
+(You still need to use your own certificate.)
 The setup is pretty simple.

 <h2>Setup</h2>